 March 2016: Forging Together Without Competition: Embedding Culture Principles using Cause Analysis.
 Download PDF (3 MB)

 Patient Safety After 15 Years from the Canadian Association of Paediatric Health Centres

 Dr. Trey Coffey (Medical Officer for Patient Safety, SickKids) share SPS Network-wide data during her Webinar presentation hosted by CAPHC.
 (Please see 59:00 minute mark to 1:00:00)

 SPS network hospitals across the country are joining forces to affirm that critical role patient families play in making hospital stays as safe as possible for them children.
-To raise awareness of the importance of patient safety within our hospitals’ patient populations as well as their surrounding communities, SPS has developed a communications toolkit—which includes a sample news release, sample social media posts, and other resources—and a flyer and poster with safety tips for patient families when they visit the hospital.
+To raise awareness of the importance of patient safety within our hospitals’ patient populations as well as their surrounding communities, SPS has developed sample social media posts, a flyer and poster with safety tips for patient families when they visit the hospital.

 Fifteen years after the Institute of Medicine brought public attention to the issue of medical errors and adverse events, patient safety concerns remain a serious public health issue that must be tackled with a more pervasive response.
 With a grant from AIG, the National Patient Safety Foundation (NPSF) convened an expert panel in February 2015 to assess the state of the patient safety field and set the stage for the next 15 years of work.
 The resulting report (endorsed by SPS) calls for the establishment of a total systems approach and a culture of safety, and calls for action by government, regulators, health professionals, and others to place higher priority on patient safety science and implementation.
 You can access the report by clicking here: http://www.npsf.org/?freefromharm#form